 College of Education and Human Services

-Additional information from the TRIS Surveys is available by request: send an email to email@example.com with your specific questions.
+Additional information about the project is available by request.
+Please send an email to firstname.lastname@example.org with specific questions.

 You can email us at email@example.com if you have questions.
 We look forward to hearing from you.

 The Tracking Rare Incidence Syndromes (TRIS) project seeks to increase the

 knowledge base on rare incidence trisomy conditions, and to make this

 information available to families and interested educational, medical and

 therapeutic professionals.
 Related outcomes will be the development of

 appropriate services, advance treatment options, and supports during the

 prenatal, newborn and subsequent developmental periods.
 Children affected